varunsgithub/StableDiffusionProject/README.md

 | Prompt input is unresponsive | The `input()` text box appears at the bottom of the cell — scroll down and press Enter after typing |

 ---

-## Citation

-If you use this work, please cite:

-> Singh V., et al. *LoRA + Dual ControlNet for Scene Lighting and Weather Transfer*.
-CIS 5190, University of Pennsylvania, 2026.